shyss18/e-shop/product-service/README.md

 After that copy context snapshot to the `ES.ProductService.Migrations/Migrations` folder

-Migrations will be automatically applied when project run.
+Migrations will be automatically applied when project runs.